 Magnesium is very important for those with osteoporosis as it helps calcium to be absorbed but also contributes to the conversion of vitamin D into its most active form (vitamin D, as we now know, is also very important for calcium absorption).

 Magnesium deficiency, which is more common in Western countries, can be countered by eating more wholegrain foods, nuts and dried fruits, as well as by taking a magnesium supplement.

-A liquid supplement is best as this is more easily absorbed into the bloodstream.
-You can find a range of suitable products over with our friends at Jan de Vries.
-Floradix’s Liquid Magnesium Supplement is a popular choice as it’s super tasty and very gentle on the stomach.
+Again, a liquid supplement is best as this is more easily absorbed into the bloodstream.
+You can find a range of suitable products in your local health food store.

 3 - Address low stomach acid